cs-keni/recipe-builder/README.md

 - ChatGPT for breaking my code and helping me learn to fix it on my own
 - Stack Overflow for giving me irrelevant answers to my questions, making me learn to fix it on my own
 - My rubber duck -- my biggest contributor

-As you can see, this is very unserious.